nayeonshin/nayeonshin.github.io/_posts/2021-05-10-a-complete-guide-to-writing-your-first-technical-resume.markdown

 ## Other tips that are good to know

+1. If you are to list out your skills, please, please do NOT write "GitHub."
+GitHub is not a skill.
+Git, maybe.
+But even Git is not a skill that's necessary for a project.
+In other words, if you want to write that you know how to use "Git," only write "Git," not "GitHub."
-1. Save your resume in a *pdf* format, and it should be named LastName_FirstName_Resume. (without the period at the end)
+2. Save your resume in a *pdf* format, and it should be named LastName_FirstName_Resume. (without the period at the end)
-2. I prefer Google Docs to some other document editing software because you can make a link to your resume on Google Docs.
+3. I prefer Google Docs to some other document editing software because you can make a link to your resume on Google Docs.
-3. Include some links!
+4. Include some links!
 Maybe on the contact info, you can insert a hyperlink to your LinkedIn profile.

 ## Conclusion